 How do I make my application stand out?

 One way to make your application pop out of a stack of many, is through an authentic demonstration of what you have learned from your unique experiences.
 Building relationships with students is at the heart of City Year's work and you can’t do that without being genuine.
 We want to get to know who you are, not just what you've done.
-Merely sharing what you've accomplished isn't enough to convey that you'd be a great AmeriCorps members.
+Merely sharing what you've accomplished isn't enough to convey that you'd be a great AmeriCorps member.
 Show us what you learned and gained from your experiences, and how they will inform your actions while you’re an AmeriCorps member.
-That’s how we can see that you’ll positively impact your students, teammates, school, and community.
+That’s how we can see that you’ll positively impact your students, teammates, school and community.

 For starters, not your family members or close friends (although we know they're great people).
 We want to hear about your ability to be a strong corps member from people that can speak to your leadership ability, your skills working with children/youth, and your capacity to grow.